Easy Al Pastor Tacos

 • Salsa, Guacamole and Sour Cream if you choose

 1. Add your ground pork to a hot skillet.
 You may want to use a little oil if your pork is lean.
 Cook the pork making sure to break it up so its crumbled.
+I like to get my pork just a little well done so that it is crispy like real Al Pastor.

 2. When your pork is cooked remove it from the pan and set it aside.

 4. When the pineapple is nice and charred, add your pork back to the pan and give it all a good toss.
 Then add your two pouches of the Frontera Chicken Skillet Taco Sauce.
-Bring to a simmer, reduce heat and let cook for about 15 minutes.
+Bring to a simmer, reduce heat, and let cook for about 15 minutes.

 1 Comments